objectbox/objectbox-examples/java-main-maven/README.md

 </details>

-### Configure the annotation processor
+### Add the annotation processor and Maven plugin

+> [!NOTE]
+> The ObjectBox Maven Plugin is available from [Maven Central](https://central.sonatype.com/artifact/io.objectbox/objectbox-maven-plugin).

-Next, add and configure the ObjectBox annotation processor within the Maven Compiler plugin:
+Add and configure the ObjectBox annotation processor within the Maven Compiler plugin, and add the ObjectBox Maven Plugin to the build plugins block:

 ```xml
 <build>